 "The only news...is that the Obama administration has canceled five lease sales off the Alaska coast that were planned over the next two years.
 In one of these areas, there are an estimated 77 billion bbl of oil, or more than three times U.S. reserves," he noted.

-The S&P 500 closed down 0.3% on Wednesday, but the Obama plan proved positive for the energy sector -- especially for those involved in offshore production.
+The S&P 500 closed down 0.3% last Wednesday, but the Obama plan proved positive for the energy sector -- especially for those involved in offshore production.

 Saratoga Resources Inc., which develops gas and oil along the U.S. Gulf Coast, jumped 13.04%, while offshore service provider Omni Energy Services Corp. gained 10.29%.
 Houma, LA-based Gulf Island Fabrication Inc., which fabricates offshore drilling and production platforms, was up 10.13%.

-Major integrated producers that work in the Gulf of Mexico also showed some gains, with Chevron Corp., Royal Dutch Shell and BP plc showing slight upticks.
+Major integrated producers that work in the GOM also showed some gains, with Chevron Corp., Royal Dutch Shell and BP plc showing slight upticks.

 ©Copyright 2010 Intelligence Press Inc. All rights reserved.
 The preceding news report may not be republished or redistributed, in whole or in part, in any form, without prior written consent of Intelligence Press, Inc.